Fernvale, Singapore: Public Transport

 Before 2003, the only way to go to Fernvale was Service 371 from Sengkang Bus Interchange.
 Now, the Fernvale neighbourhood is linked to the Sengkang Bus Interchange, Compassvale Bus Interchange and MRT/LRT Station at the town centre via bus services originating from the Sengkang Bus Interchange, Compassvale Bus Interchange and other parts of the island.
 The west loop of Sengkang LRT line also serves the area, passing by 4 stops located within the neighborhood (Layar, Fernvale, Thanggam and Kupang).
 The service 371 was later replaced by 163 and 163A (former 163M).

-Bus service 85, which plies between Punggol and Yishun, was amended to serve Anchorvale and Fernvale to better serve residents living in Sengkang West.
+Bus service 85, which plies between Punggol and Yishun, was amended to serve Anchorvale and Fernvale to better serve residents living in Sengkang West, connecting them to Khatib MRT station in Yishun.

 Bus service 86, which plies between Ang Mo Kio Bus Interchange and Sengkang Bus Interchange, connects residents to the Ang Mo Kio Industrial Park 3 along Yio Chu Kang Road, Yio Chu Kang MRT station, Ang Mo Kio Town Centre, the Seletar Camp Gate Transfer Hub and Rivervale.

 Bus service 50, was introduced to ply between Bishan, Ang Mo Kio, Sengkang & Punggol neighbourhoods on 16 December 2012.
-The introduction of the service connects Punggol East, Anchorvale & Fernvale residents to Ang Mo Kio/Bishan Town where direct connectivity to those areas don't exist previously.
+The introduction of the service connects Punggol East, Sengkang East & West residents to Ang Mo Kio/Bishan Town where direct connectivity to those areas don't exist previously.
 It also serves as a faster alternative to Sengkang MRT/LRT station for Fernvale & Anchorvale (West) residents as compared to 163, complementing the LRT.

 Bus service 103 has been extended from Seletar Airport to Yishun Bus Interchange to connect the workers in Seletar Aerospace Park to Yishun Town.
 It also serves as an alternative service to Yishun and Serangoon for Fernvale residents living very close to Jalan Kayu.

-Bus service 102, which plies between Hougang Central Bus Interchange and Seletar Airport, connects northern Fernvale & Anchorvale residents to Jalan Kayu, Sengkang MRT/LRT station, Buangkok and the Seletar Aerospace Park/Airport.
+Bus service 102, which plies between Hougang Central Bus Interchange and Seletar Airport, connects Fernvale & Anchorvale residents to Jalan Kayu, Sengkang MRT/LRT station, Buangkok, the Seletar Aerospace Park/Airport and Hougang Town Centre.

 Feeder bus service 374, was introduced to connect Sengkang Town Centre to Sengkang West via Anchorvale Crescent, looping at Fernvale Road outside Thanggam LRT station.

 The area is within the vicinity of Jalan Kayu, the Gerald Mugliston Estate and the Greenwich V shopping centre located in the Seletar Hills area.